niklasl/typtr/README.md

 ## Installation

+Install into your (virtual) environment:

+    $ pip3 install typtr

-To keep up with ongoing development, clone this repo and run `pip install -e .` within it.
+If you wish to use the development version of this tool, clone this repo and run `pip install -e .` within it.

 ## Usage